|HPS 0410||Einstein for Everyone|

 are equally good.
 C's reporting of the tachyon traveling

-say that the tachyon propagates backwards in time.
+that the tachyon propagates backwards in time.

 None of the figures is any more correct than any other.
 The principle of relativity assures us that all the observers are equally good.
-Since they disagree on whether the tachyon propagates forward in time, the best we can say is that there is no observer independent fact of the direction of propagation, just as there is no fact as to which observer is really at rest.
+Since they disagree on whether the tachyon propagates forwards in time, the best we can say is that there is no observer independent fact of the direction of propagation, just as there is no fact as to which observer is really at rest.

 For some observers, tachyons travel backwards in time, that is, into the past.
 Does that mean that they can be used to affect the past, that is, to change the past?
-Does that mean that we can use them to create paradoxical situation?
+Does that mean that we can use them to create paradoxical situations?

 The standard time travel paradox is the one in which a time traveler travels back in time and kills his or her grandfather; so that the time traveler is never born; so the time traveler doesn't travel back in time!
 This closed loop produces a contradiction.
 The time traveler both exists at some time and and does not exist at the same time.